-When searching for a bankruptcy lawyer who knows about divorce, consider David Leibowitz at Lakelaw, a Chicago bankruptcy lawyer and Milwaukee bankruptcy attorney.
+When searching for a bankruptcy lawyer who knows about divorce, consider David Leibowitz at Lakelaw, a Chicago bankruptcy lawyer and Chicago bankruptcy attorney.
 Why consider David?

 For years, David Leibowitz has been selected by the Illinois Institute of Continuing Legal Education to write and lecture about the financial and property aspects of dissolutions actions.
 The table of contents of this work is available here.

 FREQUENTLY ASKED QUESTIONS ABOUT BANKRUPTCY AND DIVORCE

 Should I file my bankruptcy case with my spouse or separately?